-Mario Lopez Responds To ‘Saved By The Bell’ Co-Star Dustin Diamond’s Stage 4 Cancer Diagnosis
+Mario Lopez Responds To 'Saved By The Bell' Co-Star Dustin Diamond's Stage 4 Cancer Diagnosis

 "By next week, we'll have a much better understanding of the severity of his condition and what treatments he will need so that he's comfortable," they explained.

-The actor’s rep also claimed he is experiencing pain from shingles.
-This is a viral infection that causes a painful rash said The Mayo Clinic.
+The actor's rep also claimed he is experiencing pain from shingles.
+This is a viral infection that causes a painful rash according to The Mayo Clinic.

 Diamond reportedly first discovered a lump in his throat and saw a physician after experiencing pain in his body.
-He was later hospitalized reported The Inquisitr.
+As reported by The Inquisitr, he was later hospitalized.

 Diamond rose to teen stardom in the 1990s in his role of Samuel "Screech" Powers on the popular NBC Saturday morning television series which ran from 1989 through 1993.
 The show starred Diamond, Lopez, Mark-Paul Gosselaar, Lark Voorhies, Dennis Haskins, Tiffani-Amber Thiessen, and Elizabeth Berkley.